truffle-box/webpack-box/README.md

 ## Usage

-To initialize a project with this exapmple, run `truffle init webpack` inside an empty directory.
+To initialize a project with this example, run `truffle init webpack` inside an empty directory.

 ## Building and the frontend